louisenorris/blue-plaques/README.md

 `json-server --watch src/data/db.json`

 This runs the json server in development mode and creates a server storing all of the plaque data with restful routes at http://localhost:3000/plaques.
-Once this is running, in a separate terminal still inside this directory, start the server on port 3001.
+Once this is running, in a separate terminal still inside this directory, start the server on port 3001 by running:

 `npm start`